Dan Goldman: 2022

 On June 1, 2022, Goldman announced his candidacy for United States Congress in New York's 10th district.
 A July 14 poll by Data for Progress indicated Goldman had 12% of support, behind Councilwoman Carlina Rivera's 17% and Assemblywoman Yuh-Line Niou's 14% in the crowded Democratic primary, which also included incumbent congressman Mondaire Jones and former congresswoman Elizabeth Holtzman.
 An internal poll conducted between July 22 and 26 showed Goldman leading the race with 18% of support, followed by Niou with 16% and Rivera with 14%.
-Goldman has been endorsed by New York State Assemblymember Robert Carroll and Brian A. Cunningham, former U.S. Representative Steve Israel, former Lieutenant Governor of New York Richard Ravitch and The New York Times.
+Goldman has been endorsed by New York state assemblymember Robert Carroll and Brian A. Cunningham, former U.S. representative Steve Israel, former lieutenant governor of New York Richard Ravitch and The New York Times.
 He received a backhanded endorsement from Donald Trump, who called him "very compassionate and compromising to those within the Republican Party", which Goldman's campaign rejected as a "pathetic attempt at fooling Democrats".

 Goldman raised more than $1.2 million from more than 2,100 individual contributions in the month after he declared his candidacy.
 He received the maximum allowable campaign contributions from billionaire real estate developers Douglas Durst and Stephen M. Ross.
 Ross was also a major fundraiser and supporter of Trump.
 As of August 17, 2022, Goldman had contributed more than $4 million to his own campaign, leading rivals to accuse him of attempting to "purchase this congressional seat".
 His campaign hired a Republican campaign consultant who supported Trump in the 2020 presidential election and called Representative Maxine Waters "retarded" over her support for Trump's impeachment to perform voter outreach to Orthodox Jewish voters in Borough Park, Brooklyn.
 Goldman's campaign immediately fired the consultant and clarified that they were "unaware of these grossly offensive remarks" when City & State contacted them for comment.

-Goldman's financial disclosures indicate he has a line of credit from Goldman Sachs worth up to $50 million in addition to investments in weapons manufacturer Sturm, Ruger & Co., defense contractors Lockheed Martin and Northrop Grumman, oil companies Chevron, ExxonMobil and Halliburton, and Rupert Murdoch's Fox Corporation & News Corp.
-Goldman's campaign said he will put his assets into a blind trust if elected and that he is no longer invested in Sturm, Ruger & Co.
+Goldman's financial disclosures at the time indicated he had a line of credit from Goldman Sachs worth up to $50 million in addition to investments in weapons manufacturer Sturm, Ruger & Co., defense contractors Lockheed Martin and Northrop Grumman, oil companies Chevron, ExxonMobil and Halliburton, and Rupert Murdoch's Fox Corporation and News Corp.
+Goldman's campaign said he would put his assets into a blind trust if elected and that he was no longer invested in Sturm, Ruger & Co.
 He narrowly won the Democratic nomination in the crowded primary, receiving 16,686 votes (25.8%).
 He won the general election against Republican nominee Benine Hamdan with 83.9% of the vote.